 The sexual response cycle refers to a series of physical and emotional phases that occur when an individual becomes aroused or engages in sexually stimulating activities.
 Sexual stimulation during such activities is not limited to penile-vaginal intercourse.
 The full sexual response cycle can be experienced during masturbation, manual stimulation by one's partner, oral sex, or fantasy.
 A comprehensive knowledge and understanding of the physiological changes that your body undergoes during a sexual encounter can help enhance your sexual experiences, deepen your relationship with a partner, or resolve the origins of a sexual problem.

-Additionally, it can be difficult to avoid using these stages as a kind of personal checklist when observing our own sexual responses.
-However, excess use of these stages in evaluating our personal responses can lead to "spectatoring," where you seem to be a third person in the bedroom, watching and commenting on your own sexual responses.
-This can detract from the pleasure both you and your partner might achieve, so beware of excess spectatoring.
+Before embarking on our exploration of the sexual response cycle, there are a few points to consider.
+First, it can be difficult to avoid using these stages as a kind of personal checklist when observing our own sexual responses.
+Excessive use of these stages in evaluating our personal responses can lead to "spectatoring," when you seem to be a third person in the bedroom, watching and commenting on your own sexual responses.
+This preoccupation can detract from the pleasure both you and your partner might achieve.